owennigel1/Securus/README.md

-# Securus - AI-Based Retirement Planning Mobile App Targeted at the Ageing Population
+# Securus - Retirement Planning Mobile App Targeted at the Ageing Population

-Securus is an AI-driven mobile application designed to assist the ageing population in planning their retirement effectively.
-The app leverages machine learning to provide personalized retirement planning advice, helping users secure a financially stable future.
+Securus is a mobile application designed to assist the ageing population in planning their retirement effectively.
+The app leverages CVXPY,  an open source Python-embedded modelling language for convex optimization problems to optimise our portfolio management system.
+Based on inputs such as desired retirement age and choice of lifestyle, we also provide personalised retirement planning advice, helping users secure a financially stable future.

 ## Table of Contents
 - [Introduction](#introduction)